human-nature-lab/Phenotype-paper/README.md

 ### Abstract:

 Despite a growing interest in the gut microbiome of non-industrialized regions of the world, data linking microbiome features from such settings to diverse phenotypes remains uncommon.
-Using metagenomic data from a community-based cohort of 1,871 people from isolated villages in the Mesoamerican highlands of Western Honduras, we report 11,265 associations spanning 855 gut microbial species and 123 phenotypes.
-We report 593 associations with mental health phenotypes alone, as well as 4,276 associations with diverse socioeconomic phenotypes.
+Using metagenomic data from a community-based cohort of 1,871 people from isolated villages in the Mesoamerican highlands of Western Honduras, we report 2,148 associations spanning 855 gut microbial species and 123 phenotypes.
+We report 66 associations with mental health phenotypes alone, as well as 4,276 associations with diverse socioeconomic phenotypes.
 Distinctly, we found 988 associations with microbiome metabolic pathways.
-We also report 10,653 associations after including strain-level phylogenies from 767 microbial species.
 Including such strain-phylogenetic information changes the overall relationship between the gut microbiome and these phenotypes, and strain-level phylogenetic information enhances the observed relationship between the microbiome and phenotypes as a whole.
 Our findings suggest new roles that gut microbiome surveillance can play in understanding broad features of individual and public health

 ### Contents:

-- Phenotype-health associations
+- Phenotype-microbiome associations
-- Phenotype-food&animal associations
+- Phenotyp-microbiome with strains
-- Phenotype-socioeconomic associations
+- Polymorphic sites
 - Supplementary figures
 - Supplementary data
 - Miscellaneous